 How we’re adapting our work in response to the COVID-19 pandemic.

-We are adapting our work to respond to these new challenges – both in the immediate and longer-term – while ensuring that we continue to work towards our vision of a fair world for everyone.
+We are adapting our work to respond to these new challenges – both now and in the longer-term – while ensuring that we continue to work towards our vision of a fair world for everyone.

 Engaging vulnerable communities